code4ref/code4ref.github.io/index.md

 ## About this project

-This is a hack day project at the SSI's [Collaboration Workshop 2019](https://www.software.ac.uk/cw19)
+This is a hackday project at the SSI's [Collaboration Workshop 2019](https://www.software.ac.uk/cw19).

+The hackday team:

+- Louise Brown, Unviersity of Nottingham
+- Alexander Konovalov, University of St Andrews
+- Patrick McCann, University of St Andrews